Reforming Research Assessment

 2:45 PM

-Open debate and Q&A with the audience
+Open Debate and Q&A with Audience

 (This session will be live streamed)